almutareb/InnovationPathfinderAI/README.md

 ### Document Loaders
 For our vector store we have several loaders
-- pdf loaders
+- pdf loader
-- web loaders
+- web loader
-- markdown loaders
+- markdown loader

 ## Agents